Trigmatic/Trigmatic/README.md

 - 👯 I'm seeking opportunities to collaborate on open-source projects and develop innovative AI solutions.
 - 💬 Ask me about Python, SQL, Data Science, Machine Learning, DevOps, Cloud Computing.
 - 📫 How to reach me via email: abosumanu236@gmail.com
 - ⚡ Fun fact: I enjoy watching and playing soccer, in addition to exploring new technologies.

+### Programming Languages and Tools
+Python R RStudio